sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 \tag{\ref{eq:dot-prod-scores} revisited}
 \end{align}
 $$
-To show that Equation \ref{eq:dot-prod-scores} does indeed provide the principal component scores, I provide code below to provide this (see Python ...).
+To show that Equation \ref{eq:dot-prod-scores} does indeed provide the principal component scores, I provide code below to provide this (see Python code in lines <a href="#353">353--370</a> below).

 ```r {language=python}
 # standardize data